santos-404/santos-404/README.md

 ---

-💡 _"I'd rather code algorithms, tho."_
+💡 _"I'd rather code algorithms, tho."_  xd

 Any critique or PR is greatly appreciated! 🎉